DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * .hex files:  if the Mist project include .hex files, copy them to board folder as it's the place where they can be found

-* demistify_config_pkg.vhd  file usually does not need to be modified.
-This file is included in project_files.rtl

 * deca_top.vhd is a wrapper for the original Mist core.

   * Edit it and change the guest module name.
   * If the audio's super-loud and scratchy then you probably have a problem with signed vs. unsigned.
 If it's unsigned and your DAC needs signed audio you'll need to invert the most significant bit.
   * AMR: deca_top.vhd will probably be nearly identical to the one for the Mist core - it just has to deal with the name of the Mist core changing from core to core, and other subtleties like whether or not Clock27 is defined with one input or two (annoyingly that varies from core to core!).

 ### Changes in Mist core